 I tell him he can go anytime.
 He asks if I will get it.

 "Yeah!
 Hey!
 I'm a professional here.
 I know what I'm doing!"
-We laugh.

 They run over to see the results.

 Yeah, I got you. :-)